THE

 Each entry

-The brain is an interconnected ecosystem.
-The boundaries we draw around its territories are inventions understanding—useful, but artificial.
+The internal ecosystem is interconnected.
+The boundaries we draw around its territories are inventions of understanding—useful, but artificial.
 So some scenarios naturally overlap, and others may sound alike.
 Yet as you explore, you’ll see that each entry grows from a distinct source within that ecosystem.
 That’s the strength of this approach: by working from the source, this structure maps the many ways you can move toward wellbeing.

 Use & Copyright Notice

-The theories, language, and materials in this reflection are provided free of charge and in good faith to individuals who wish to better understand and manage their own condition.
+The theories, language, and materials in this protocol are provided free of charge and in good faith to individuals who wish to better understand and manage their own condition.

 They are not authorized for reproduction, study, distribution, or institutional use without prior written permission.